Please view our selection of craft brews below. Go to our What's on Tap page to see what we are currently pouring.

 Elusive got its name because it took me forever to create a stout recipe that I was proud of.
 When I finally nailed the formulation for this beer I was attempting to keg it in my basement when my carboy broke, spilling this awesome smelling oatmeal stout all over the floor.
 Luckily, I take good notes and was able to reproduce this beer!
 This is the perfect beer on a cold winter day.
 Contains lactose.

-2 yr anniversary beer, Double dry hopped DIPA with grapefruit added.
-The big hop presence is balanced out with high end English malts to create a full flavor DIPA that is more drinkable than most.
-The grapefruit adds an additional layer of bitterness with some sour character.
+3rd year anniversary beer, Double dry hopped New England IPA.
+The big hop presence is balanced out with high end English malts to create a full flavor NEIPA that is more drinkable than most.
+This may be the Hipster recipe that sticks around for multiple brews.

 Its dry hopped English pale ale, with Loral and Amarillo hops.

 New England style Pale Ale.
 Huge tropical aroma of pineapple and citrus with a slight pineyness.
 The flavors carry through the soft mouthfeel and white fluffy head.